15 Cheap & Fun DIY Electronics Projects Under $15

 What can I say?
 Maybe, genius?
 No, not really.
 Still, it's novel!
 If you're fed up of wasting batteries on that cheap latte foamer you got last year for Christmas from your ridiculously distant relative, then this might just be the perfect solution for you!
 Chances are that whilst you're drinking that coffee you'll be in the vicinity of a USB port, and with any luck that USB port is actually attached or integrated to some sort of device providing power...like a PC or laptop...
 If that's the case, you can power your latte foamer with it with this project! - This project is on Instructables.

-Set one of these loose in the house and your cat will probably go crazy thinking it's a mouse, but I'm sure once you calmly explain to the cat that it's modelled on a beelte, then it'll stop chasing it. - This project is on Make
+Set one of these loose in the house and your cat will probably go crazy thinking it's a mouse, but I'm sure once you calmly explain to the cat that it's modeled on a beetle, then it'll leave it alone. - This project is on Make

 Similar to the last portable guitar amp, just this one uses an even cheaper enclosure! - This project is on Make.